apache/pekko/docs/src/main/paradox/discovery/index.md

 Configure it to be used as discovery method in your `application.conf`

 ```
-akka {
+pekko {
   discovery.method = config
 }
 ```

-By default the services discoverable are defined in `akka.discovery.config.services` and have the following format:
+By default the services discoverable are defined in `pekko.discovery.config.services` and have the following format:

 ```
-akka.discovery.config.services = {
+pekko.discovery.config.services = {
   service1 = {
     endpoints = [
       {